k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

-#### Question 10: CommonDB
+#### Question 10: Fabric CommonDB

-Fabric stores tables that are common to LUIs:
+Fabric stores reference tables (tables that contain elements common to all LUIs):

-\- A: As Cassandra's keyspaces in a single dedicated Cassandra server than can be queried using CSQL
+\- A: As Cassandra's keyspaces kept in a single dedicated Cassandra server than can be queried using CSQL queries

-\- B: As a a set of multiple cloned SQL databases each residing on a Fabric server node and systematically kept in sync one with the other using Kafka.
+\- B: As a a set of multiple SQL databases copies, each residing on a Fabric server node and systematically kept in sync with the others using Kafka Queue Management service.

-\- C: As a single centralized SQL DB residing on a dedicated server
+\- C: As a single centralized SQL DB residing on one dedicated common server

- (***Solution 10: A***)
+ (***Solution 10: B)